iyadhatem/objectTracking/ReadME.md

 ## Experiment II: Testing SORT Method
 ![alt text](SORT.jpg)

-The SORT algorithm is a real-time effective tracking algorithm.
+The SORT (Simple Online and Realtime Tracking) algorithm is a real-time effective tracking algorithm.
 It combines the concepts of Kalman filters and Hungarian algorithms to track objects.

 Detection: The SORT algorithm starts by using a detection algorithm, such as a deep learning-based object detector, to identify objects in the first frame of the video sequence.
 Each detected object is assigned a unique identification number.